 - Health insurance card

-- Breast pads - You will need these whether or not you are breastfeeding since they stop leaks by absorbing milk.
+- Breast pads – You will need these whether or not you are breastfeeding because they stop leaks by absorbing milk.

 - Going-home outfit – Choose one that fit when you were 6 months pregnant.

 - Sanitary pads – Many women feel more comfortable when they bring their favorite brand with them; just make sure they are designed for a heavier flow.

 - Infant car seat and infant head support – You will not be allowed to leave the hospital without one; include the instructions.